rasundsbak/rtd-tutorial/docs/source/index.rst

 Prior Knowledge
 --------------
-You should have attended the course "Plotting and Programming in Python" held as a Carpentry program at the ´Digital Scholarship Centre <https://www.ub.uio.no/english/libraries/dsc/>`_.
+You should have attended the course "Plotting and Programming in Python" held as a Carpentry program at the `Digital Scholarship Centre <https://www.ub.uio.no/english/libraries/dsc/>`_.
 Alternatively you may take `The lesson <https://swcarpentry.github.io/python-novice-gapminder/>`_. as a self study.

 Learning objectives
 -------------------